 Hose bibs usually cost from $165 to $275.
 They operate a lot like the previously mentioned bell valves.
 The difference is that they rely on knobs instead of handles for water flow management purposes.
 They offer no-frills designs and economical price tags.

 Anti-siphon outdoor spigots usually cost from $230 to $435.
-These spigots utilize one-way valves as a means of stopping dirty water from blending in with the fresh water supply for your residential property.
+These spigots utilize one-way water valves as a means of stopping dirty water from blending in with the fresh water supply for your residential property.
 Hoses often house lingering unclean water, after all.

 Outdoor showers usually cost from $635 to $2,610.
 Standard cold water showers are comparatively budget-friendly.
 Hot water ones, though, can be pretty pricey.